cristianjaldin/design-pattern/README.md

 # Prototype

 This pattern is used in scenarios where application needs to create a number of instances of a class, which has almost same state or differs very little.
 It is used when creation of object directly is costly.
+The concept is to copy an existing object rather than creating a new instance from scratch.

 ```java
 ElectronicProductPrototype play = PrototypeFactory.getInstance(PLAY);